astsu777/dotfiles/README.md

 In this repository, the configuration file disables shadows, fading animations and blur.
 It also disables all sorts of transparency for all window types.
 I only like my terminal emulators to be somewhat transparent, but I am managing this via the terminal emulator's settings.

 However, the configuration file contains all the necessary settings to easily enable any kind of graphic effects.
-For example, an opacity rule exists for *XTerm* so this particular program is somewhat transparent, although *XTerm* does not support transparency by itself.
+For example, an opacity rule exists for *XTerm* so this particular program is somewhat transparent (disabled by default), although *XTerm* does not support transparency by itself.

 ## Qutebrowser
 ![](https://i.postimg.cc/DwpPKc41/screenshot-20210718-034.png)